SUMMARY – BIOS, UEFI, and System Boot Architecture – v1.0.0

 2.1 Key Takeaways

-• Firmware starts the computer before the operating system loads.
+• The firmware starts the computer before the operating system loads.

-• Power On Self Test checks if hardware is working correctly.
+• Power-On Self Test checks if the hardware is functioning correctly.

 • Boot order controls which device the system starts from.

-• Complementary Metal Oxide Semiconductor memory stores system settings like boot configuration and time.
+• Complementary Metal Oxide Semiconductor memory stores system settings, such as boot configuration and time.

 2.2 Security Implications & Recommendations